MUS Honor Scholarship

 Students from each high school will be ranked in GPA order.
 The individual(s) with the highest GPA will be awarded 30 points, the next highest will be given 29, and so forth, until all students with at least a 3.4 GPA are ranked.
-Once the GPA score has been determined, this score will be added to the student’s ACT or SAT* score, whichever is higher, to create a composite score.
+Once the GPA score has been determined, this score will be added to the student’s ACT or SAT* score (taken by December 31st of their senior year), whichever is higher, to create a composite score.
 The students with the highest composite scores in the state will be offered the MUS Honor Scholarship.

 *SAT scores are converted to equivalent ACT scores

 Sample GPA Ranking For MUSHS Scoring Purposes (GPAs will be rounded to the nearest tenth)

 A high school which uses weighted grade point averages must use weighted averages for all students.